-There is so much confusion out there about the amount of cardio you need for weight loss.
+There is so much confusion out there about how much cardio you should do to lose weight.
 Some say you need to be doing it every single day.
 Some say twice a day, and some even say you don’t have to do it at all.
 So then, who’s right?
 Let’s break it down and see if we can clarify the question.

 As health and fitness individuals we aren’t just trying to lose weight.
 We are trying to spare muscle tissue (or build some) while we drop our body fat.
-Sometimes that means we lose weight, but sometimes that means our weight stays the same while our body composition changes.
-The only way to know what’s really going on is to measure with body fat calipers.
+Improved body composition is the goal.

 Determining Your Cardio Requirements